Dutch bar owners, sex workers protest against virus lockdown

 Businesses that accept paying guests in breach of the lockdown risk a 4,000-euro ($4,800) fine.

-Elsewhere, stores in one eastern village opened briefly in the morning and sex workers were planning a demonstration outside parliament in the afternoon.
+Elsewhere, stores in one eastern village opened briefly in the morning and a group of sex workers staged a demonstration and set up a peep show outside parliament in the afternoon.

+“We also have to pay rent just like any other person who works so why can everybody work except us,” said a sex worker from Arnhem who identified herself as Melissa.

+The Dutch government has pledged billions of euros in support to ailing businesses.

 The pandemic has taken a brutal economic toll in the Netherlands.